awsdocs/aws-datasync-user-guide/doc_source/API_UpdateLocationNfs.md

 Required: Yes

  ** [MountOptions](#API_UpdateLocationNfs_RequestSyntax) **   <a name="DataSync-UpdateLocationNfs-request-MountOptions"></a>
-Represents the mount options that are available for DataSync to access an NFS location\.
+Specifies how DataSync can access a location using the NFS protocol\.
 Type: [NfsMountOptions](API_NfsMountOptions.md) object
 Required: No